purerosefallen/guess-hand/README.md

 * Make custom scripts if you need.

 * Start your match.
-You have to win the rock-paper-scissors to make this system work, but don't make decision if you go first of next.
+You have to win the rock-paper-scissors to make this system work, but don't make decision if you go first or next.

 * If you wish to go first, just run.
 If wish to go second, you have to check the opponent's deck count and write it into `config.yaml`.